kiwicom/orbit/packages/orbit-components/src/Textarea/README.md

 - The `error` prop overwrites the `help` prop, due to higher priority.

-- The color of the label will turn into cloud shade when the Textarea has some filled value.

 - `ref` can be used for example auto-focus the elements immediately after render.

 ```jsx